jistr/woli/README.md

     of happiness and satisfaction from knowing *why* it was worth living.
 Keeping a diary helps you recall.
 You won't lose memories that are worth keeping.

 *   A diary helps you reflect on how you spent your time.
-In a long run, keeping a diary increases your ability to recognize what's really important for you, what makes you happy.
+In the long run, keeping a diary increases your ability to recognize what's really important for you, what makes you happy.
 You will be able to shape your days to contain more of those happy moments and important stuff.
 You will be able to point your life in a direction that will bring you satisfaction and happiness.